abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - Later found that we where getting error because here(generted `sky130_inv.spice` file) nmos and pmos where named as `XO` and `X1` but in ngspice mos as name with 'M'('X' is considered as some differnet component).
 So we replace `XO` and `X1` with `MO` and `M1` and above code got run.(error was not because of the change in value of `ad, pd, as, ps`)

 - So then we use below files (which was shown in the video) and we got the plots
-- To 0pen the spice file by typing `ngspice sky130_inv_new.spice` and to generate a graph using `plot y vs time a` :

 ```verilog
 * SPICE3 file created from sky130_inv_new.ext - technology: sky130A